 When it is used, prior authorization should utilize a standardized, automated process to minimize the burden placed upon both physicians and health plans.

-The prior authorization tip guide is designed to help practices minimize the burdens caused by prior authorization and increase the efficiency of the process.
+The prior authorization tip guide (PDF) is designed to help practices minimize the burdens caused by prior authorization and increase the efficiency of the process.